Don’t Make It Harder on Yourself

 Missing a court date is considered a violation of a court order, which means you are risking being held in contempt of court.
 Contempt of court means you knew about the order, you knowingly violated the conditions despite being physically able to comply and you are lacking a reasonable excuse as to why you did not comply.

-Our team of Louisville divorce attorneys at Louis P. Winner can help if you are facing a divorce, or if you are considered in contempt of court during your divorce.
+Our team of Louisville divorce attorneys at Winner Law Group, LLC can help if you are facing a divorce, or if you are considered in contempt of court during your divorce.
 Do not take the potential consequences lightly, it pays to seek legal counsel from experienced lawyers on our team.

 Consequences of Missing Your Divorce Court Hearing